-Fleet management FAQs
+Fleet gas card FAQs

 What are fleet vehicles?

-Fleet vehicles are groups of motor vehicles owned or leased by a business, government agency or other organization for work purposes.
+Fleet vehicles are groups of cars, trucks, or vans owned or leased by a business, government agency, or other organization for work purposes.
 They are not vehicles owned by an individual or family for personal use.
 Typical examples of fleet vehicles are vehicles operated by car rental companies, trucking companies, taxicab companies, public utilities, public bus companies, and police departments.
 Many businesses purchase or lease fleet vehicles to deliver goods to customers, or for sales representatives to travel to clients.
 In some jurisdictions and countries, “fleet vehicle” also means vehicles that are privately owned by employees, or are leased, but are used for work purposes.
 Fleet vehicles are typically managed by a fleet manager or transport manager using fleet management software.
 Vehicles may be connected to a fleet telematics system by way of a Fleet Management System or FMS.

 How many vehicles do you need to have to be considered a fleet of trucks?

-Any company or person that has a vehicle purchased or leased to be used for a business has a fleet.
+Any company or person that has purchased or leased a vehicle to be used for a business has a fleet.
 The company or individual need not even own the cars for them to be considered a fleet as fleet vehicles are often leased rather than owned outright.
 Even employee-owned vehicles, if used primarily for work tasks, can be considered part of a fleet.
 Oftentimes in the trucking industry, fleet companies hire contractors to drive their own fleet vehicles to deliver product.
 These vehicles would also be considered part of a fleet.

 What is a fleet in trucking?

-A fleet is the vehicle(s) used for a company to conduct business.
+A fleet is the vehicle(s) a company uses to conduct business.
 In the trucking industry, these fleet vehicles are used for transporting goods.
 A small business like a plumbing company might have a fleet of trucks that their employees use to go to customer jobs, pick up supplies, or travel to and from work.
 Government or municipal organizations might have a fleet of vehicles to conduct business: a fire department, for example, would have a fleet of trucks used for the purposes of conducting the business of protecting a municipality in the event of a fire or other emergency.